Bang Si-hyuk: Fraud investigation

-Allegations of IPO fraud

-In December 2024, South Korea’s Financial Supervisory Service (FSS) launched an investigation into allegations that, ahead of HYBE’s 2020 IPO, Bang Si-hyuk entered into profit-sharing agreements with private equity funds without proper public disclosure to the market.
-HYBE denied any legal violation, stating that “the shareholder agreement in question” had been reviewed by IPO underwriters during the listing process and deemed not mandatory for disclosure.
+In December 2024, South Korea's Financial Supervisory Service (FSS) launched an investigation into allegations that, ahead of Hybe's 2020 IPO, Bang entered into profit-sharing agreements with private equity funds without proper public disclosure to the market.
+Those funds, linked to Bang, then purchased BigHit shares after inducing early investors to sell without informing them of the upcoming IPO.
+The funds subsequently sold those shares for a profit circumventing the IPO lock-up period.
+Hybe denied any legal violation, stating that "the shareholder agreement in question" had been reviewed by IPO underwriters during the listing process and deemed not mandatory for disclosure.

-On 16 July 2025, the Financial Services Commission (SFC) formally referred Bang Si-hyuk and three other executives to prosecutors on suspicion of unfair trading related to the IPO.
-A week later, on 24 July 2025, police raided HYBE’s headquarters in Seoul as part of the ongoing investigation.
+On July 16, 2025, the Financial Services Commission (FSC) formally referred Bang and three other executives to prosecutors on suspicion of unfair trading related to the IPO.
+A week later, on July 24, police raided Hybe's headquarters in Seoul as part of the investigation.
 Hybe stated it was fully cooperating with authorities and expressed its intent to prove compliance with all laws and regulations.

 In August 2025, Bang voluntarily returned to South Korea to cooperate with the investigation.
-On 6 August 2025, he sent a company-wide message to employees expressing regret over the concern caused, informing he had already offered a comprehensive explanation to the FSS, and stating that he was "temporarily putting aside urgent work and business meetings in order to prioritize cooperating with the authorities’ investigation process".
-As of September 2025, the investigation is ongoing.
+On August 6, 2025, he sent a company-wide message to employees expressing regret over the concern caused, stating he had already offered a comprehensive explanation to the FSS, and stating that he was "temporarily putting aside urgent work and business meetings in order to prioritize cooperating with the authorities’ investigation process".
+He was set to be questioned on September 15, 2025.

+In December 2025, the Seoul Southern District Court approved the Seoul Metropolitan Police Agency's request in November to provisionally seize his shares in Hybe worth 156.8 billion won (approx. US$118 million).
+On December 18, 2025, it was announced that the FSS's special judicial police launched an investigation into Bang, along with carrying out raids on his home and offices.
+In April 2026, South Korean police sought an arrest warrant for Bang.
+In September, the police referred the case to Seoul Southern District prosecutors after obtaining a court order to freeze 263 billion won (approx. US$193 million) of profit that Bang had gained from the scheme.

+Philanthropy

+In October 2022, Bang donated 5 billion won (approximately $3.5 million) to the Community Chest of Korea.
+On February 17, 2023, Bang donated 200 million won through Save the Children to help in the 2023 Turkey–Syria earthquakes.
+In March 2025, Bang donated 5 billion won (approx. US$3.7 million) to Seoul National University for the construction of a new Cultural Center.